 In fact, one particular study (published in the PLOS One journal – source) has shown that e-Bikes may actually be more beneficial for boosting the brain than traditional bicycles, particularly for riders aged 50+.

 The test went as such: researchers tested the cognitive benefits of riding outdoors, measuring the cognitive function among 100 adults ages 50 to 83.
 None of these participants were regular bike riders, to begin with.
-These participants were then split into three groups: one group were to ride a traditional bicycle three times a week for 30 minutes per ride, for a duration of eight weeks.
-The second group was doing to the same, on e-Bikes.
+These participants were then split into three groups: one group was to ride a traditional bicycle three times a week for 30 minutes per ride, for a duration of eight weeks.
+The second group was doing the same, on e-bikes.
 The third group was not to ride at all.

-The study ended up showing that while both cycling groups saw significant improvement in cognition, it was surprising to see the e-Bike riders showed an equivalent score to traditional bike riders, despite the more physical effort being required on traditional bikes.
+The study ended up showing that while both cycling groups saw significant improvement in cognition, it was surprising to see the e-bike riders showed an equivalent score to traditional bike riders, despite the more physical effort being required on traditional bikes.
 Not only that, but e-Bike riders also came out of the riding duration having a higher sense of well-being than the other groups.

 5. Improves mental health

-E-Biking provides a method of transportation to the elderly that brings forward a sense of freedom that might otherwise be taken away from them (especially when the option to drive or walk long distances is no longer an option).
+Riding an e-bike provides a method of transportation to the elderly that brings forward a sense of freedom that might otherwise be taken away from them (especially when the option to drive or walk long distances is no longer an option).

-Studies have shown that not only are riders happier after riding their e-Bikes, but that there is a significant improvement in confidence as well.
+Studies have shown that not only are riders happier after riding their e-bikes but there is a significant improvement in confidence as well.
 The ability to get outside, even if there is minimal exercise due to increased pedal assist, is very likely to make people feel mentally more healthy.

-Even accounts of riders who were previously traditional bike riders in younger years have noted that the pedal assist makes a world of difference in accessibility for them now.
+Even accounts of riders who were previously traditional bike riders in their younger years have noted that the pedal assist makes a world of difference in accessibility for them now.
 Unfortunately, even for avid cyclists, older age can make it harder to use traditional bikes, as it requires a great deal of energy and effort that may become more fatiguing and even risky with age.

-6. It’s good for your joints
+6. Is good for your joints

-The electric assistance feature on e-Bikes is also particularly beneficial for riding up hills and uneven terrain, as those are areas that can cause higher resistance and thus can be hard on the joints if riding a traditional bicycle.
+The electric assistance feature on e-bikes is also particularly beneficial for riding up hills and uneven terrain, as those are areas that can cause higher resistance and thus can be hard on the joints if riding a traditional bicycle.
 Pedal-assist gives riders the extra boost they need to tackle these barriers without the high-impact stress, and overall offers a smoother ride to elderly riders.

 Not only that, but those suffering from joint problems – which is a typical side effect of aging – need to keep active in order to ensure that further damage or decreased range of motion does not happen.
-Thus, e-biking provides the right balance between staying active and keeping joints healthy, while simultaneously ensuring that the activity is not so stressful that it further injures or exacerbates the problem.
+Thus, e-bike riding provides the right balance between staying active and keeping joints healthy, while simultaneously ensuring that the activity is not so stressful that it further injures or exacerbates the problem.

 7. Can improve the overall quality of life

-Whether this is traveling to work, visiting friends or family, grocery shopping, running errands, or e-Biking alongside riding partners, the social aspect is a huge benefit of e-Biking and is in fact necessary for the wellbeing of humans.
+Whether this is traveling to work, visiting friends or family, grocery shopping, running errands, or riding an e-bike alongside riding partners, the social aspect is a huge benefit of e-bike riding and is in fact necessary for the wellbeing of humans.

 It’s important to remember, even for those who are not yet dealing with a decrease in mobility and freedom, that having some form of independence is extremely important to maintaining one’s mental and physical health.

 Having and keeping independence, at least to some degree, massively contribute to the way one’s confidence, self-worth, and self-esteem levels are.
-Since e-Biking is a form of exercise that is very accessible to riders of all ages, and in fact caters to those who may be dealing with physical barriers, it is a form of exercise that inherently promotes independence.
+Since e-bike riding is a form of exercise that is very accessible to riders of all ages, and in fact caters to those who may be dealing with physical barriers, it is a form of exercise that inherently promotes independence.

-Few words in conclusion
+A few words in conclusion

-E-Biking helps to extend the life of physical activity for many elderly people, and can certainly be relied on as a safe and effective form of exercise.
+Riding an e-bike helps to extend the life of physical activity for many elderly people, and can certainly be relied on as a safe and effective form of exercise.